bormaxi8080/osint-timeline/DRAFT.md

 Gradio is an open-source Python package that allows you to quickly **build** a demo or web application for your machine learning model, API, or any arbitrary Python function.
 You can then **share** a link to your demo or web application in just a few seconds using Gradio's built-in sharing features.
 No JavaScript, CSS, or web hosting experience needed: https://github.com/gradio-app/gradio

 Rawdog (Recursive Augmentation With Deterministic Output Generations) is a novel alternative to RAG (Retrieval Augmented Generation).
 Rawdog can self-select context by running scripts to print things, adding the output to the conversation, and then calling itself again: https://github.com/AbanteAI/rawdog

+Snyk Security Plugin - Test and monitor your projects for vulnerabilities with Jenkins.
+This plugin is officially maintained by Snyk: https://github.com/cmars/snyk-security-scanner-plugin

 ----